WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 ![](/DownloadMac.png)

-2. Double click `.dmg` to open it.
+2. Double-click `.dmg` to open it.

 3. Install Wasabi by dragging it into your `Applications` folder.